DimakatsoMotau/My-Weather-application-/README.md

 ## Usage

 1. Open the app.
-2. Enter a city name in the search bar and press Enter or click the search icon button to fetch the weather data.
+2. Enter a city name in the search bar and press Enter to fetch the weather data.
 The app will display the current weather conditions including date, time, temperature, wind speed and humidity for your city.

 ## Technologies Used